There's a lot of talk about inspired action in the law of attraction community. What is it, and how do you know when action is inspired or not?

 What kind of action to take

-They are still hung up in the web of old school mentality that says you have to work hard to achieve anything great.
-They believe it's cute to visualize and be grateful, but that the real task lies in getting out there and rolling up your sleeves.
+They are still hung up in the web of old-school mentality that says you have to work hard to achieve anything significant.
+They believe it's cute to visualize and be grateful, but the real task lies in getting out there and rolling up your sleeves.

-People also don't want to sound too woo-woo by admitting they believe in anything that isn't based in our action-obsessed culture.
-You're considered lazy if you're not out there "hustling".
-You may feel like you're trying to take short cuts if you believe hard work isn't required.
+People also don't want to sound too woo-woo by admitting they believe in anything that isn't based on our action-obsessed culture.
+You're considered lazy if you're not out there "hustling."
+You may feel like you're trying to take shortcuts if you believe hard work isn't required.

-Most people don't believe they deserve things unless they've traded their tears, sweat and blood for it.
+Most people don't believe they deserve things unless they've traded their tears, sweat, and blood for them.

 But that's not true.
 I mean, you can make it true for you.
 The law of attraction can definitely set that up for you.
 But who would want to do that?

 Inspired action.
-And what is that exactly and how can you tell the difference between inspired action and old school action?
+What exactly is that and how can you tell the difference between inspired action and old-school action?

 How will you know when to take inspired action?

-Inspired action comes after you've mapped out a desire that you want to manifest, you've visualized it and felt it, and you've gotten excited for it.
-Inspired action will then start coming in the form of ideas, suggestions, and "coincidences".
+Inspired action comes after you've mapped out a desire to manifest, visualized it, felt it, and become excited about it.
+Inspired action will then start coming in the form of ideas, suggestions, and "coincidences."

-I find that it feels like one of two things: it will be action you can't stop thinking about or it will be little nudges that pop into your mind and you'll go investigate them.
+I find that it feels like one of two things: either you will take action you can't stop thinking about or little nudges will pop into your mind, and you will investigate them.

-When you can't stop thinking about a certain action to take, it will feel like a child who has the idea to build a cool-ass fort.
-The child jumps out of bed so they can go start building the fort of all forts.
-It's not arduous labor and they'll get lots of ideas as they go along for how to make the fort even cooler.
+When you can't stop thinking about a certain action to take, it will feel like a child who has the idea to build a fort.
+The child jumps out of bed to build the fort of all forts.
+It's not arduous labor, and they'll get many ideas as they go along to make the fort even cooler.

 Action was needed and used in order to build the fort, but it was something that lit the child up.
-You will feel this way too when inspired action hits you.
-You won't be able to get it off your mind and you'll be thinking about it even when you're doing other tasks.
-You'll be chomping at the bit, basically.
+You will feel this way, too, when inspired action hits you.
+You won't be able to get it off your mind, and you'll be thinking about it even when you're doing other tasks.
+You'll be chomping at the bit.

-The little nudges are honestly those types of thoughts that you don't even give a second thought because you'll usually follow the hunch.
-I think a lot of people worry they'll miss the boat on the intuitive nudges, but in my experience, the Universe will keep sending them until you act on one.
+The little nudges are those thoughts that you don't even give a second thought to because you'll usually follow the hunch.
+Many people worry they'll miss the boat on the intuitive nudges, but in my experience, the Universe will keep sending them until you act on one.

 This could be mistaken for a coincidence, but when you really get into the habit of manifesting, you'll begin experiencing instances like this quite often.

-Inspired action comes in form of excitement or as intuitive nudges that lead you to another idea, thought or understanding.
+Inspired action can come in the form of excitement or intuitive nudges that lead to another idea, thought, or understanding.

 What keeps desires from manifesting with ease

-Our very belief that boring, hard work needs to be exchanged for an awesome life is one of them.
+Our very belief that tedious, hard work needs to be exchanged for an awesome life is one of them.

-I know that I still carry subconscious beliefs around self-worth that hold me back.
+I know I still carry subconscious beliefs about self-worth holding me back.
 Little by little, you discover them and replace them with a new belief.

-One of my favorite things to do when I know I'm holding a lot of resistance to a new idea or something just isn't manifesting for me is to take a sheet a paper and put a line down the middle.
-On the left side of the paper, you write out all of your beliefs around a certain subject, like money for example.
-On the right side of the paper, you write down new beliefs that you would like to be true for you.
-Fold the paper in half and look at it at least once a day to begin reprogramming your subconscious mind to replace the negative beliefs with your new ones.
+One of my favorite things to do when I know I'm resisting a new idea or something that just isn't manifesting for me is to take a sheet of paper and put a line down the middle.
+On the left side of the paper, you write out your beliefs about a particular subject, like money.
+On the right side of the paper, you write down new beliefs you would like to be true.
+Fold the paper in half and look at it daily to begin reprogramming your subconscious mind to replace the negative beliefs with your new ones.

-I have a worksheet for this called Discovering Self-Limiting Beliefs in my law of attraction worksheet bundle that I've used for years now because it's such a powerful exercise.
+I have a worksheet called Discovering Self-Limiting Beliefs in my Law of Attraction worksheet bundle.
+I've used it for years now because it's such a powerful exercise.

 You get to choose.